 An adaptive optical wireless communication (OWC) receiver combining the near-quantum sensitivity of a single photon avalanche diode (SPAD) array and the classical operating performance of a linear photodiode (LPD).
 The device enables OWC with a single receiver in scenarios requiring a highly extended dynamic range.

-Edinburgh researchers have developed a hybrid OWC receiver that is capable of transitioning from sensitivity levels of classical (e.g., thousand photons per bit) to near-quantum regimes (e.g., ten photons per bit).
+Edinburgh researchers have developed a hybrid OWC receiver for Gigabit transmission that is capable of transitioning from sensitivity levels of classical (e.g., thousand photons per bit) to near-quantum regimes (e.g., ten photons per bit).
 This is achieved by combining the capabilities of an array of single-photon avalanche photodiodes (SPADs) and conventional photodetectors operating in linear mode (LPD), e.g., pin diode.
 Notably, the technology incorporates an approach to overcome the inherent operating gap that exists between SPAD array detectors and LPDs in high-speed applications, resulting in a system that provides reliable and smooth operation over a very large dynamic range of incident light intensity.

 Please note, the header image is purely illustrative.
 Source: Shaxiaozi via GettyImages